Community leaders are taking a stand, literally moving villages, to make it safe for girls to go to school.

 “WE ARE SPREADING THE WORD THAT THERE CAN BE NO CHANGE IN OUR SOCIETY IF WE DON’T EDUCATE OUR GIRLS.” — SHUKRI ADAM, PTA MEMBER

-In the second of a three-year project in Meda Welabu, our focus is on deepening relationships with communities and the district government, continuing to build the capacity of teachers and school principals and PTAs through essential professional development and leadership programs, while also continuing to build critical infrastructure.
+In the first of a three-year project in Meda Welabu, our focus is on developing relationships with communities, the district government and the school faculty, while also building critical infrastructure.

 WE’RE BUILDING SCHOOLS AND LATRINES

-Two schools to be exact, each with four furnished classrooms serving grades 5-8.
+Four schools to be exact, each with four furnished classrooms serving grades 5-8.
 We’ll also build an ECE classroom and playground adjacent to each school.
-Two eight-stall gender divided latrines and one essential school water project will complete this year’s construction plans.
-Some communities where we are not building full school projects, will be provided with industrial materials to improve the status of their existing community built schools.
+Four eight-stall gender divided latrines will complete this year’s construction plans.

 CLASSROOMS WILL BE EQUIPPED WITH KEY NECESSITIES